 This rule addresses the problem by the much simpler and more modern approach of making a partnership or unincorporated association suable in its own name and subject to entry of a judgment against the entity.
 To accomplish this, a new rule defining capacity of partnerships or associations to be sued is added to Rule 26 as section B. and a new service of summons category is added to Rule 7.
-The rule allows individual partners to be named in addition to the partnership and for the entry of a judgment enforceable against the personal assets of any partner actually served with summons.
+Section 67 B.(1) authorizes entry of a judgment against the entity which would bind the assets of the partnership or association.
+If a partner or member of an association is individually liable under the substantive law, an action against such individual could be joined with the action against the entity by naming the individual, as well as the entity, as a party and serving a separate summons and complaint directed to the individual.
+See ORCP 28.
+A judgment could then be entered against the individual parties so joined and served, as well as a judgment against the entity.
+Individual partners or members not so joined and served would not be subject to any individual judgment.